-Eearly in my time as an undergraduate I saw science as static, involving textbooks, equations, and fact memorization.
-I was unaware that science was actually a dynamic process, that the information in my textbooks was undergoing constant evolution through researchers pushing the edge of our knowledge, and that equations and computing are among the primary tools we use to explore the unknown.
-As a teacher I have recognized this same misconception in many undergraduate students when they first enter the classroom.
-I believe one of the greatest challenges we have is to overturn this general perspective of scientific stasis and awaken scientific curiosity.
+One of the greatest challenges we have as teachers is to awaken scientific curiosity.
 My goal is to present students with opportunities to appreciate that we have only begun to understand how systems work and that they too can become major contributors to exploring the unknown.
 Interspersing interactive learning exercises throughout my lectures and labs has been highly effective at engaging students.
-For example, in the classroom I often start class with popular news stories about scientific discoveries and offer video footage of miraculous and strange patterns and behaviors in biology.
+For example, in the classroom I often start class with popular news stories about scientific discoveries and offer video footage of exciting and strange patterns and behaviors in biology.
 I have found my capacity to provoke excitement in students is even greater in field courses, where students learn concepts during morning lectures then go out to the field to touch and see the phenomena in person.

-Boyer SE, White JS, Stier A.C., and CW Osenberg.
+Boyer SE*, White JS, Stier A.C., and CW Osenberg.
 2009.
 Effects of the fish anesthetic, clove oil (eugenol), on coral health and growth.
-Journal of Experimental Marine Biology 369: 53-57.
+Journal of Experimental Marine Biology.
+369: 53-57.
+PDF